.

 compared to other giant mammals, Kong looks like he’s viable.

+he come from?
 How does he come about?
-How did his species manage it?
+How did his species

-the Sloths didn’t emerge in the biological mainstream of connected continents
+secret is that the Sloths didn’t emerge in the biological mainstream of

-which were Africa, Asia, Europe and North America.
-Rather,
+connected continents which were Africa, Asia, Europe and North America.

-the sloths developed in isolation on an Island continent where there was
+Rather, the sloths developed in isolation on an Island continent where

 This then, is likely the secret of the giant Kong apes.